furlat/Abstractions/abstractions/Merged_Text-game.md

                     else:
                         if all(hasattr(entity, attr_name) and getattr(entity, attr_name).value == value for attr_name, value in mapping.attribute_conditions.items()):
                             return mapping
+        # If no specific mapping is found, return the first matching mapping without attribute conditions
+        for mapping in self.sprite_mappings:
+            if isinstance(entity, mapping.entity_type):
+                if mapping.name_pattern is None or re.match(mapping.name_pattern, entity.name):
+                    return mapping
         raise ValueError(f"No sprite mapping found for entity: {entity}")

     def generate_payload_for_node(self, node: Node) -> List[Dict[str, Any]]: